Wehrbauer: Etymology

-The deployment of "Wehrbauern" is first recorded by the Byzantine Empire which in the 7th century sought to defend itself with local settlers, then called Stratioti (soldiers) against eastern and southern attacks.

 The Habsburg use of "Wehrbauern" was the Military Frontier, which was established by Ferdinand I in the 16th century and placed under the jurisdiction of the Croatian Sabor and Croatian Ban since it was carved out of Croatian territory.
 It acted as a cordon sanitaire against Ottoman incursions.
-By the 19th century, it was rendered obsolete by with the establishment of standing armies and was subsequently dissolved.
+By the 19th century, it was rendered all but obsolete by the establishment of standing armies and was subsequently dissolved.

 During the Thirty Years' War, battles and raids were common throughout its land, and the Holy Roman Empire had to make greater use of Wehrbauern in other regions of the empire as well.

 In the 20th century, the term re-emerged and was used by the Nazi SS to refer to soldiers designated as settlers for the lands that were conquered during the German invasions of Poland and the Soviet Union.

-The SS Wehrbauern
+SS Wehrbauern

 Ideology

 The concept of Wehrbauern predated the Nazis, with the Artaman League (founded in 1923) sending urban German children to the countryside not only for the experience but also as a core of Wehrbauern.

-The Nazis intended to colonize the conquered Eastern European lands in accordance with Adolf Hitler's Lebensraum ideology through such soldier peasants.
-Plans envisaged them acting both as colonists and as soldiers, defending the new German colonies from the surrounding Slavic population in the event of insurgency.
+The Nazis intended to colonise the conquered Eastern European lands in accordance with Adolf Hitler's Lebensraum ideology through such soldier peasants.
+Plans envisaged them acting both as colonists and as soldiers, defending the new German colonies from the surrounding Slavic population in the event of an insurgency.
 Wehrbauern would have the task not of extending civilization but of preventing it from arising outside Wehrbauer settlements.
-Any such civilization, as a non-German phenomenon, would pose a challenge to Germany.
-A historical comparison was drawn to the Ordensburgen of the medieval German military orders, which Northern Crusaders established to fortify territory such as Terra Mariana against pagan Baltic natives.
+Any such civilisation, as a non-German phenomenon, would pose a challenge to Germany.

 Beginning in 1938, the SS intensified the ideological indoctrination of the Hitler Youth Land Service (HJ-Landdienst) and promulgated its ideal of the German Wehrbauer.
 Special secondary schools were created under SS control to form a Nazi agrarian elite trained according to the principle of "blood and soil".